Aunt Lilly's Peach Floats - a perfect late summer dessert

 - 1 ounce arrowroot starch (Or corn starch)

 Make the pastry cream

-- Bring the remaining 1 1/2 cups cream to a simmer.
-Slowly whisk in 1/4 c of the heated cream at a time into the yolk mixture to temper it.
-Once tempered add back to the pan of cream and bring to a boil while constantly stirring with a spatula, being careful not to scramble the yolks, about 10 min.
+- Bring the remaining 1 ½ cups cream to a simmer.
+Slowly whisk in ¼ c of the heated cream at a time into the yolk mixture to temper it.
+Add in about a cup of the heated cream while constantly whisking the yolks.
+Once tempered add the yolk mixture back to the pan of cream and bring to a simmer while constantly stirring with a spatula, being careful not to scramble the yolks, about 10 min.
 Once thickened strain the mixer into the bowl in the ice bath, leaving behind any cooked bits of egg yolk.
-Add in the vanilla bean paste.
+Whisk in the vanilla bean paste.

 - Remove the bowl from the ice bath and place plastic wrap over the top of the pastry cream, pressing it lightly against the surface and refrigerate until fully chilled.
 At least 6 hours up to overnight